HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

   )
 }}

 Here we also see an overall increase in usage, `workbox-core`.
-The base library saw an increase of 14% in usage. `workbox-core`, together with `workbox-routing` and `workbox-strategies`, is used to create a caching strategy that works to serve different artifacts in their webapp to improve performance.
+The base library saw an increase of 14% in usage. `workbox-core`, together with `workbox-routing` and `workbox-strategies`, is used to create a caching strategy that works to serve different artifacts in their web app to improve performance.
 It makes sense they are all at the top as they enable a core benefit of service workers.

 There is also a considerable jump in usage on `workbox-precaching`.
 Pre-caching can be used to emulate the model that packaged apps use.
 With `workbox-precaching`, you can choose assets that will be cached at the time of service worker installation to make those assets load faster in subsequents visits.